vmware/vic/doc/user_doc/vic_app_dev/using_vic_with_harbor.md

 # Using vSphere Integrated Containers Engine with vSphere Integrated Containers Registry (Harbor)

-This example illustrates using a deployed Virtual Container Host (VCH) with Harbor as a private registry with the assumption that a VCH has been set up using either static IP or FQDN and standard docker has been updated with the certificate authority cert that can verify the deployed Harbor's server certificate.
-See [Deploying vSphere Integrated Container Engine with vSphere Integrated Containers Registry (Harbor)](deploy_vic_with_harbor.md) for more information on updating certificates.
+This example illustrates using a deployed Virtual Container Host (VCH) with Harbor as a private registry with the assumption that a VCH has been set up using either static IP or FQDN.
+It also assumes there is access to standard Docker that has been updated with the CA certificate used by the Harbor instance.

 ## Workflow